-Office Hours: I have reserved Wednesdays, 2:00pm-4:00pm, for office hours.
-I am also available through e-mail (always) and on Google Talk (often).
+Office Hours: Please come to office hours if you have any questions about the course.
+I am also available through e-mail (always), on Google Talk (often), and on Skype (sometimes).
 If I do not respond to an e-mail within 24 hours, then please assume that I have not received it and send a follow-up e-mail.
-If I do not respond on Google Talk, then I am either busy or you are contacting me too late in the day, in which case you can try again the next day (during work hours) or send an e-mail instead.
+If I do not respond on Google Talk or Skype, then I am either busy or you are contacting me too late in the day, in which case you can try again the next day (during work hours) or send an e-mail instead.
 I am also willing to meet at other times, but in such cases please e-mail me in advance to set up a mutually convenient time.